zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The story is that when his father asked him if he c ut down the tree, George was honest.
 He admitted, “Yes.
 I cut down that cherry t ree.”
 This story was meant to demonstrate the honesty of George Washington, how h e was a good man.
 Nadir thinks that since Washington cut down a tree, he mu st’ve had really big hands.
 It makes sense, I think.

 Sonia then says, “Why does he have little tiny feet  with six toes on each foot and no ankles?”
-Sonia says that this life-size figure o f George Washington has “tiny” feet, meaning very small feet.
+Sonia says that this life-size figure of George Washington has “tiny” feet, meaning very small feet.
 Your “feet,” of cour se, are the things that you walk on.
 The figure also has six toes.
 Your “toes” (toes ) are the “digits,” we might call them, that are at the ends of your feet.
 They’re so rt of like your fingers, but they’re on your feet.
 We call those “toes.”
 There a re normally five toes on each feet, just as there are five fingers on each hand.
 However, this figure of George Washington has six toes, and it doesn’t have any an kles.

 Your “ankle” (ankle) is the part that connects your  leg to your foot, just as your “wrist” (wrist) connects your arm to your hand.
 Nad ir says, “I made a little mistake” – a small mistake – “but they’ll be covere d up with shoes, so no one will see them.”
 Sonia then asks, “And why is George’s he ad shaped like an egg?”
 Your “head” is the part of your body that contains your brain (or, in the case of my neighbor, no brain), your eyes, your nose, your ears, and so forth.
 And your hair, if you have hair.
 Sonia is asking why George Washington’s head is “shaped like,” or in the form of, “an egg.”